chaitu4418/handson-springboot/readme.md

 TODOs:
 -
 1.[V] Spring cache (JSR-107 - JCache, ehcache|Hazelcast)
+1.[>] Include the spring integration
+    1. [V] Configuration with spring boot
+    1. [V] simple example
+    1. get a file content, do some transformation and then save them back in another file.
+    1. get a file content, split each line using a splitter, and save the information in db
+1. Spring Batch
+    1. configuration
+    1. simple example
+1. Try to integrate swagger as REST services documentation.
 1. [OPT] Test the cache
 1. Simple example with the Spring HATEOAS to create correct REST services.
 1. Validation (JSR-303)